 All volatility Exchange Traded Products (ETPs) use indexes that track a mix of two or more months of the CBOE’s VIX Futures.
 Calculating this mix is not trivial and has resulted in a lot of bleary eyes—including my own.
-My intent with this post is to help you understand, and if you desire accurately compute the key indexes used in VXX and other short term volatility funds using Excel or similar tools.
+My intent with this post is to help you understand, and if you desire to accurately compute the key indexes used in VXX and other short term volatility funds using Excel or similar tools.

 Why do we need a roll anyway?

 If we could directly buy the CBOE’s VIX® index none of this would be necessary.
-Unfortunately no one has figured out a cost effective approach so we are forced to use the next best thing—VIX Futures.
+Unfortunately, no one has figured out a cost-effective approach so we are forced to use the next best thing—VIX Futures.
 Like options, VIX futures have fixed expiration dates so volatility indexes need a process of rotating their inventory of futures in order to have consistent exposure to volatility.
 This rotation process is evident in the open interest chart below—the next to expire futures being closed out and the next month of futures being opened.

 Before we dive into the details of how this rotation is dealt with, I’d like to address one source of confusion.
 ETP’s are not obligated to follow the approach detailed in the indexes.
 They are allowed to use other approaches (e.g., over-the-counter swaps) in their efforts to track their indexes.
 When ETPs are working properly, their prices closely track the index they specify in their prospectus minus their fees that are deducted on a daily basis.

 Because indexes are theoretical constructs they can ignore some practical realities.
-For example they implicitly assume fractional VIX futures contracts exist and that the next day’s position can be put in place at market close—even though calculating that position requires market close information.
-I’m sure these issues cause headaches for the fund managers, but to their credit the funds usually closely track their index.
+For example, they implicitly assume fractional VIX futures contracts exist and that the next day’s position can be put in place at market close—even though calculating that position requires market close information.
+I’m sure these issues cause headaches for the fund managers, but to their credit, the funds usually closely track their index.

 The Index Calculation

-Except for interest calculations all references to days are trading days, excluding market holidays and weekends.
+Except for interest calculations, all references to days are trading days, excluding market holidays and weekends.